High order discretization schemes for stochastic volatility models: Introduction

-We recall that usual weak convergence is the right notion to analyse the discretization bias for plain vanilla options whereas weak trajectorial convergence permits to deal with path-dependent options.
+We recall that weak convergence is the right notion to analyse the discretization bias for plain vanilla options whereas weak trajectorial convergence permits to deal with path-dependent options.
 The first section of the paper is devoted to path-dependent options.
-Combining the Milstein discretization of the one-dimensional SDE satisfied by $(Y_t)_{t\in[0,T]}$ with an appropriate discretization of the integral $\int_0^T f(Y_t)dB_t$ based on the independence of $(Y_t)_{t\in[0,T]}$ and $(B_t)_{t\in[0,T]}$, we obtain a scheme with order one of weak trajectorial convergence.
-In the second section, using the Ninomiya-Victoir discretization of the SDE satisfied by $(Y_t)_{t\in[0,T]}$, we construct a scheme with order two of weak convergence.
-Since the SDE satisfied by $Y$ is one-dimensional, the Ninomiya-Victoir scheme only involves two one-dimensional ODEs whose solutions are available in closed form.
-The last section is devoted to numerical experiments which confirm the theoretical rates of convergence.
-We also show that our schemes are well adapted to the multilevel Monte Carlo method introduced by Giles \citeyear{Giles1,Giles2}.
+Combining the Milstein discretization of the one-dimensional SDE satisfied by $(Y_t)_{t\in[0,T]}$ with an appropriate discretization of the integral $\int_0^T f(Y_t)dB_t$ based on the independence of $(Y_t)_{t\in[0,T]}$ and $(B_t)_{t\in[0,T]}$, we obtain a scheme with order one of weak trajectorial convergence under several assumptions, the most restrictive one being that $f^2$ is bounded away from 0.
+When $(Y_t)_{t\in[0,T]}$ follows an Ornstein-Uhlenbeck process, which is the case for all the models cited above, the order one is preserved when replacing the Milstein discretization with exact simulation.
+Unfortunately, the assumption $f^2$ bounded away from 0 is not satisfied by the stochastic volatility models cited above.
+For Scott and Hull \& White models, where $f$ is positive, we manage to prove that the order one is preserved.
+For the quadratic Gaussian model, taking advantage of the flatness of $f(y)=y^2$ around the origin where this function vanishes, we are able to prove that the order of convergence is $1-\varepsilon$ for any $\varepsilon>0$.
+Finally, in the Stein \& Stein model, the fact that the derivative of $f(y)=y$ does not vanish where this function is zero weakens the order of convergence : the order $\frac{3}{4}-\varepsilon$ in $L^2$ obtained by our theoretical analysis is confirmed by our numerical experiments.